 Kaplan University had high student loan default rates.
 In addition, almost 70% of its students undergoing bachelor’s degree programs withdrew, and in 2015, Kaplan settled with the United States Department of Justice following a lawsuit that accused them of hiring instructors who were poorly qualified for the job.
 It was still under investigation in 2015.

 This school had high tuition, a large number of students who defaulted on their loans, and high withdrawal rates.
 It was the subject of a lawsuit following accusations of failing to meet regulations for federal and state funding.
 In 2015, all 15 campuses were sold to the non-profit wing of the Keiser company.

 Lincoln did poorly in the GAO report: they had low retention rates, they had high student loan default rates, their programs were twice as costly as community college alternatives, and their student services were weak.
 In 2015, Lincoln had to pay former students over $2 million due to accusations of dishonest recruiting techniques.
 Since then, most of their on-site campuses have closed their doors.

 This school did better than many of the other schools examined, however, it did not spend a significant portion of its revenue on instruction.
 Much of its money went to recruiting/marketing.

 Well over half (63%) of all Rasmussen students failed to complete the expensive degree programs.
 This statistic had not changed in the 2012 HELP report, which discovered that a large number of students withdrew from their classes within their first five months.

-Remington had slightly higher retention rates than many competing for-profit schools, but a large number of students eventually defaulted on their loans.
+Remington had slightly higher retention rates than many competing for profit colleges and schools, but a large number of students eventually defaulted on their loans.
 The school became a non-profit back in 2011, but there is some thought that this may have been an attempt to avoid tightening regulations on for-profit colleges.

 University of Phoenix